edgelesssys/constellation/debugd/README.md

 # debug daemon (debugd)

 Debugd is a tool we built to allow for shorter iteration cycles during development.
-The debugd gets embedded into coreOS images at the place where the bootstrapper normally sits.
+The debugd gets embedded into OS images at the place where the bootstrapper normally sits.
 Therefore, when a debug image is started, the debugd starts executing instead of the bootstrapper.
 The debugd will then wait for a request from the `cdbg` tool to upload a bootstrapper binary.
 Once the upload is finished debugd will start the bootstrapper.